 This is not a new issue: the above semantics have been in the standard since 1989, and the algorithm called out below was put forward in 1973.
-But its practical consequences will become more severe as compilers do more optimisation, especially link-time optimisation.
+But its practical consequences will become more severe as compilers do more optimisation, especially link-time optimisation, and especially given the ubiquity of multi-core hardware.